All Episodes

 The same with the intelligence community.

-Because we spent a lot of time having to go after people that did abuse their power.
+It's actually, you know, for the 99% because we spend a lot of time having to go after people that did abuse their power.

-Oh, knowing what we know now, we'd never have uh signed those Pfizer warrants we signed, you know, that we never verified, that we that we told the Pfizer court was verified, and even when they knew it was unverifiable and debunked and false, they kept going ahead with their scheme to spy on a presidential candidate and a president.
+And even when they knew it was unverifiable and debunked and false, they kept going ahead with their scheme to spy on a presidential candidate and a president.

-And for the record, not one Democrat that I can think of, and nobody in the media mob that I can think of, short of me and a couple of others, some of us on talk radio, just a couple on Fox that spoke out against it.
+And for the record, not one Democrat that I can think of and nobody in the media mob that I can think of short of me and a couple of others, some of us on talk radio, just a couple on Fox that spoke out against it.

 How much damage does that do to the country?